 We tend to think about nutrient deficiencies as emerging only in populations affected by starvation or absence-based malnutrition.
-This interpretation evolved from the early descriptions of beriberi, where the individuals most afflicted included Japanese sailors, Pacific Island communities and regions afflicted by food scarcity.
-Later, alcoholics were was added to the list of potential populations affected by thiamine deficiency.
-More recently, post gastric bypass patients, hyper-emetic pregnant women and patients with critical illness were identified at risk for deficiency.
-With each set of populations though, we are given the impression that thiamine deficiency is rare, but easily recognized.
+This interpretation evolved from the early descriptions of beriberi, where the individuals most afflicted included Japanese sailors, Pacific Island communities, and regions afflicted by food scarcity.
+Later, alcoholics were added to the list of potential populations affected by thiamine deficiency.
+More recently, post gastric bypass patients, hyper-emetic pregnant women, and patients with critical illnesses were identified as at risk for deficiency.
+With each set of populations though, we are given the impression that thiamine deficiency is rare but easily recognized.
 It is neither, but the lens through which we view this disease process was focused generations ago on only the most severe examples, and that lens has remained ever since.

 The Legacy of Early Scientists

 The typical descriptions of thiamine deficiency disease, come from the perspective of the early investigators who described these conditions and have changed very little in decades since.
 Definitions of beriberi, which in Japanese means I cannot, I cannot, was, and still is, largely focused on the progression to heart failure in later stage deficiency.
 Here, there are two primary types of beriberi: wet beriberi, which is defined as high output cardiac failure with edema, and dry beriberi described as the central and peripheral nervous system and cardiovascular disturbances without edema.
 In recent years, gastrointestinal beriberi and neuritic beriberi have been added but they remain poorly recognized.